When I bought a cute little gift box trio of cacti in IKEA for my Dad's birthday I knew the packaging was perfect for a little fun gift wrapping.

 Oh IKEA, why such sticky glue for your labels?
 I have some great stuff called "Sticky Stuff Remover" which worked a treat, but I've heard people use peanut butter, baby oil or nail varnish remover.

-Next I popped on over to Picmonkey and made a Happy Birthday Dad picture, in a font which I think is called Santes Durnant or maybe Dumant???
+Next I popped on over to Picmonkey (Picmonkey is no longer free to use so I mostly use Ipiccy now) and made a Happy Birthday Dad picture, in a font which I think is called Santes Durnant or maybe Dumant???

 I printed that onto bright blue paper.